Write us on [email protected]

 About Our Partnership

-The Disability Policy Seminar is an annual federal legislative conference co-sponsored by leading disability advocate organizations: The Arc, Autism Society, American Association on Intellectual and Developmental Disabilities, Association of University Centers on Disabilities, National Association of Councils on Developmental Disabilities, United Cerebral Palsy, Self Advocates Becoming Empowered, and TASH (the partners).
+The Disability Policy Seminar is an annual federal legislative conference focused on cultivating champions on Capitol Hill and advancing the grassroots movement for people with intellectual and developmental disabilities (IDD).
+It is co-sponsored by the following partner organizations: The Arc, Autism Society, American Association on Intellectual and Developmental Disabilities, Association of University Centers on Disabilities, Caring Across Generations, Disability Belongs, National Alliance for Direct Support Professionals, National Down Syndrome Congress, United Cerebral Palsy, Self Advocates Becoming Empowered, and TASH.
 The Disability Policy Seminar strengthens our federal advocacy efforts by providing training, learning opportunities, and updates, as well as opportunities to visit members of Congress.
-The Disability Policy Seminar promotes unity and movement building and amplifies the concerns of people with IDD before Congress.
+The seminar promotes unity and movement building and amplifies the concerns of people with IDD before Congress.

 Partners: